open-telemetry/semantic-conventions/CONTRIBUTING.md

 make misspell-correction
 ```

-## Updating the referenced specification version.
+## Updating the referenced specification version

 1. Open the `./internal/tools/update_specification_version.sh` script.
 2. Modify the `PREVIOUS_SPECIFICATION_VERSION` to be the same value as `LATEST_SPECIFICATION_VERSION`